alexisvincent/oss-ideas/ci.md

 Schedulers are (sharable) plugins that control how tasks are executed and how their dependencies and outputs are distributes.

 For example you could have a 'local' scheduler, which just talks to a docker engine and runs the containers locally and handles volume management by copying directories.
-Where as a 'kubernetes' scheduler could hand off task scheduling to the kubernetes native scheduler and run tasks as containers in pods, with a helper container that manages the volumes and distributing the output and inputs around the cluster.
+Where as a 'kubernetes' scheduler could hand off task scheduling to the kubernetes native scheduler and run tasks as containers in pods, with a helper container that manages the volumes and distributing the output and input layers around the cluster.

+## API Server, UI and CLI
+There should be a 'master' process that provides an HTTP API.
+Thus a UI and CLI, as well as programatic processes, can interact with the system.

+The CLI should be able to kick off individual tasks locally or on a cluster.

+**Dashboard** - This is a must have, need some nice visualization that can be displayed on a screen of the build process.

+It wont be hard to provide a programatic UI to design your pipeline, which can then just spit out a config file.
+The UI can also take as input a config and allow you to modify it.

+Should also be easy to statically analize the system and provide insight into how the pipeline can be optimized.